 Our many clubs and organizations provide social interactions for you to strengthen your language skills, deepen your cultural knowledge and build community.

-Use your Spanish language skills and participate in community-based learning (CBL) in a variety of local, national, and international options.
+Use your Spanish language skills and participate in community-engaged learning (CEL) in a variety of local, national, and international options.

 Globally Engaged Citizens

 Notre Dame’s Globally Engaged Citizens program rewards the learning and experiences you are already engaging in — and will stand out on your resume and show employers and graduate schools that you’re prepared to be a global citizen.